 Who can get a secured loan?

 Secured loans – also known as ‘homeowner loans’ or ‘second charge loans’ – are predominantly aimed at homeowners who are unable to get a personal loan elsewhere.
 This is often due to a non-existent or bad credit rating.
-Secured loans also work well for homeowners who are looking to borrow significantly more than an unsecured or personal loan can offer.
+These types of loans also work well for homeowners who are looking to borrow significantly more than an unsecured or personal loan can offer.

 What are they for?